CPNG INVESTOR ALERT: Hagens Berman Scrutinizing Claims in Pending Coupang, Inc. (CPNG) Suit Over 33.7 Million Account Data Breach and Alleged Disclosure Delays

 “We are investigating why it allegedly took Coupang nearly six months to detect that a former employee had access to 33 million customer accounts,” said Reed Kathrein, the Hagens Berman partner leading the firm’s investigation of the claims in the pending litigation.

-DEEP DIVE ANALYSIS: View our latest video summary of the allegations: youtu.be/jBOcNVx13T8
+DEEP DIVE ANALYIS: View our latest video summary of the allegations: youtu.be/jBOcNVx13T8

 Coupang, Inc. (CPNG) Securities Class Action: Undetected 6-Month Infiltration & The $1 Billion Compensation Liability